mpdf/mpdf.github.io/reference/mpdf-functions/insertindex.md

 NB This will not affect the overall order of entries, which is determined by the value above.

-<span class="smallblock">BLANK</span>&nbsp;or omitted - grouping occurs under the first letter of the index entries.
+<span class="smallblock">BLANK</span> or omitted - grouping occurs under the first letter of the index entries.

 # Changelog